-The Centers for Disease Control and Prevention state that some muscular dystrophies are not identified until a child is 3 to 6 years of age, but these disorders could be diagnosed earlier.
+The Centers for Disease Control and Prevention states that some muscular dystrophies are not identified until a child is 3 to 6 years of age; however, these disorders could be diagnosed earlier.
 Often, parents must wait 1 to 2 years to obtain an accurate diagnosis even after symptoms of weakness are present.
-Seeking treatment as early as possible and advocating for care by experts in movement disorders can make a difference in helping a child with muscular dystrophy reach full potential.
+Seeking treatment as early as possible and advocating for care by experts in movement disorders can make a difference in helping children with muscular dystrophy reach their full potential.

-Diagnosis of MD is typically made by a physician, who may:
+Diagnosis of muscular dystrophy is typically made by a physician who may:

-- Refer to specialists for genetic testing and counseling.
+- Refer the child to specialists for genetic testing and counseling

-Genetic testing is particularly helpful if a history of MD is present in the family over several generations, and genetic counseling can help parents determine if they are carrying 1 of the mutated genes that cause the disorder.
-Tests during pregnancy carry some risk, but may help expectant parents find out if a child has MD when a genetic history is present or suspected.
-Likewise, newborn screening should be completed when the family has a history of MD.
+Genetic testing is particularly helpful if a history of muscular dystrophy is present in the family over several generations.
+Genetic counseling can help parents determine if they are carrying a mutated gene that causes the disorder.
+Tests during pregnancy carry some risk, but may help expectant parents find out if a child has muscular dystrophy when a genetic history is present or suspected.
+Newborn screening also should be completed when the family has a history of muscular dystrophy.

 Diagnostic imaging, strength and exercise testing, electromyography studies, and other diagnostic methods may be available for diagnosing varying types of dystrophies, and new tests are constantly being developed.